 What is peripheral neuropathy?

-There are three types of nerves:
+There are 3 types of nerves:

 Peripheral neuropathy usually affects the sensory nerves in your hands, feet, arms or legs.
 Some people find it affects only a small part of their body, like a finger or a toe.

-Symptoms of peripheral neuropathy
+Common symptoms of peripheral neuropathy include:

 What causes peripheral neuropathy?